CBD has Become Big Business and the Stakes are High

 - Anxiety and Pain Relief: CBD supplements can treat conditions from anxiety, chronic pain to discomfort associated with treatments.

 - Childhood Epilepsy: CBD has shown to reduce and even stop childhood epilepsy syndromes, such as Dravet and Lennox-Gastaut syndroms (LGS).

 Smart business leaders in the hemp industry know that professional standards matter.
 With TraceGains solutions, businesses can achieve the supply chain transparency needed to demonstrate compliance and satisfy customer needs.
 Offering a collaborative platform that connects teams, streamlines workflows, and digitizes documentation, you can plug into a global network from anywhere in the supply chain.
 The system automates and tracks supply chain partner information and document exchange, with key product details and compliance documentation available with the click of a button.
 In addition, a network of Hemp experts can help you navigate legal and regulatory issues with confidence.

 Market Hub allows CBD and hemp suppliers to get their products in front of potential customers in the food and CPG industry.
-Leveraging the standardized hemp form built by our team of experts, suppliers use PostOnce™ to make it instantly available to everyone in TraceGains Network.
-In a fast-moving market, it can help suppliers and manufacturers get new products to customers in record time.
+Leveraging the standardized hemp form built by our team of experts, suppliers use PostOnce® to make their raw materials, ingredients, and products instantly available to everyone in TraceGains Network.
+In a fast-moving market, Market Hub helps suppliers and manufacturers get new products to customers in record time.

-Take advantage of the industry’s largest network which includes one third of the Top 100 food and beverage companies.
+Take advantage of the industry’s largest network which includes 40% of the Top 100 Food & Beverage companies.